 In addition to army camps and military bases, several civilian areas have been hit in the air strikes.
 The bustling Bab-al-Yemen bus stop outside the old city, surrounded by stores selling Yemeni swords and fresh fruits, was hit on Monday.

 That same day, the northern al-Mazraq camp near Saada, which houses many displaced women and children, was hit.
 A doctor at the Haradh hospital who spoke on condition of anonymity said 25 people were killed and 30 injured.
-Other reports indicated the numbers could be higher.
+Other reports indicated .